Hold onto your compasses because our QGIS tutorial will give you a blueprint of how to use QGIS 3 (which is ranked as our #2 GIS software)

 In the labels tab, you can decide which label styles to use.
 You get stylish labeling options in QGIS 3.
-For example, you can use halos, transparency and drop-shadows.
+For example, you can use halos, transparency, and drop-shadows.

-Using print layouts
+Using print layouts in QGIS

 Print layouts are almost like a secondary interface.
 It’s how you make a professional quality map.
-It’s also where you add common map elements like north arrows, scale bars and titles.
+It’s also where you add common map elements like north arrows, scale bars, and titles.

 - First, click Project ▸ New Print Layout.

 - Next, enter a name for your layout.